uni-tue-kn/draft-ihle-mpls-mna-stack-management/draft-ihle-mpls-mna-stack-management.md

 # IANA Considerations

-This document requests that IANA allocates a new codepoint with the name "Stack Management" in the "Network Action Opcodes Registry" introduced in {{?I-D.ietf-mpls-mna-hdr}}.
+This document requests that IANA allocates a new codepoint with the name "Stack Management" in the "Network Action Opcodes registry" introduced in {{?I-D.ietf-mpls-mna-hdr}}.

 | MNA Opcode | Description      | Reference     |
 | ---------- | ---------------- | ------------- |